xnau/pardibee/readme.txt

 == Upgrade Notice ==

-2.3.4 is a bugfix update
+2.4 is an important security and bugfix update

 == Plugin Support ==